navko11/TerminalApp/readme.md

 - Functions are included and imported from other modules.
 ![add4](appscreenshots/classemployee(add2).jpg)

-- If input is not 1-6 error message will be thrown and user can attempt to input valid number.
+- If input is not 1-6 error message will be thrown and user can re-attempt to input valid number.
 ![adderror](appscreenshots/adderror.jpg)

 2. Removing employee